 When your employer fails to pay you for the wages and paid time off you have earned, they should be held accountable.
 However, seeking the unpaid wages you deserve can be difficult as it involves complex employment law and several legal remedies for seeking damages and penalties.

 At Ferraro Vega San Diego Employment Lawyers, we are committed to holding California employers accountable for their unfair and illegal labor practices.
-Our San Diego employment lawyer focus entirely on employment litigation with years of expertise.
+Our employment lawyers in San Diego focus entirely on employment litigation with years of expertise.

 We will help you explore your best legal options and seek the full compensation you deserve under California law.

 When you choose Ferraro Vega San Diego Employment Lawyers to represent you, you can count on us to: